 To achieve a vocational pathways award you must gain NCEA Level 2 and achieve 60 credits from the recommended assessment standards, including 20 Sector Related (SR) Standards from the same pathway.

-Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.
+Notes: For University Entrance 5 Writing and 5 Reading credits at Level 2 or 3 are necessary.

-Level 3 English - ENG 303 if pre-requisites met.
+Level 3 English - ENG 302 if three Achievement Standards are passed.